winitzki/scall/tutorial/dhall_first_principles.md

 }
 ```

 It is not very important what syntax we use.
-It is important that the entire code is a single formula that is evaluated to a single value.
+It is important that the entire code is a single expression that is evaluated to a result value (or a result expression).
 The syntax "`let a = b in c`" emphasizes this better than the syntax "`a = b; c`".

 ### Multiple variables